perlboy/engineering/source/artefacts/sandbox/desktop-sandbox/index.rst

 Desktop Sandbox (desktop-sandbox)
 ================================================

-.. note:: Development of this documentation is in progress.
+.. note:: Sandbox has only recently been released.
+Please refer to the material in :ref:`workshop-2`

 +---------------------+---------------------------------------------------------------------------------------+
 | Summary             | The Desktop Sandbox is intended to be a self contained but complete representation    |